 is founding artistic director of Door 10 performance group and a director and producer of theater and film.
 Her directing work has been presented at Baryshnikov Arts Center, HERE, Jack, NYU, Wesleyan University, CalArts, and site-specific locations.
 Internationally she has presented work at Centquatre (Paris) and PACT Zollverein (Essen).
-Lily is Co-Producer of Ian Olds’ new film Burn Country, starring James Franco and Melissa Leo, which premiered at the 2016 Tribeca Film Festival.
+Lily is co-producer of the film Burn Country, starring James Franco and Melissa Leo, which premiered at the 2016 Tribeca Film Festival.
 She received her M.F.A. in Directing from CalArts.
-Lily is also Community Manager of the TED Fellows program, where she develop and support this dynamic network of global visionaries.
-Her work has been supported by the Time Warner Foundation, Women’s Project Lab, San Francisco Film Society, The Drama League, Orchard Project, Feldstärke International, and CalArts.
+Lily is also Community Manager of the TED Fellows program, where she develops and supports this dynamic network of global visionaries.
+Her work has been supported by LMCC, San Francisco Film Society, The Drama League, Time Warner Foundation/ Women’s Project Lab, Orchard Project, Feldstärke International, and CalArts.
 She is a New Georges affiliated artist and two-time recipient of the Princess Grace Award.

 is a production manager and co-founder of Door 10.
 She is a Production Manager at Jazz at Lincoln Center and the production manager for Eugene Lang College at The New School.
 Sarah has served as the production manager for the Arts in the One World conference, and for Erik Ehn’s 16 play global Soulographie Cycle at La Mama’s Ellen Stewart Theatre.
 A strong believer in community-engaged art making, Sarah was the 2008 Paula Altvater Fellow at Cornerstone Theater Company in L.A.
 She received her M.F.A. from the California Institute of the Arts.